Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 At this point, there are two ways to proceed:

-* You can continue with the step-by-step instructions using a boilerplate
+* You can continue with the step-by-step instructions using a boilerplate.
-* If you bought the Engineer or Business package, you can use the included stub project that has everything you need
+* If you bought the Engineer or Business package, you can use the included stub project that has everything you need.

 ## Step-by-step with boilerplate